nitobuendia/finance-tracker/README.md

 # Finance Tracker
-Finance Tracker is a light weight web app that allows you to track your Finance operations and its return on investment.
+Finance Tracker is a light weight web app that allows you to track your Finance investments and its return.

 ![Finance Tracker preview](/doc/finance-tracker-preview.png?raw=true "Finance Tracker Preview")

+*Note*: this is not to track your expenses, but your investments.

 ## How It Works
 Finance Tracker allows you create portfolios of assets.